csmc-vaneykjlab/pine/README.md

 ![Genemania species installation](Image/genemania-species-install.jpg)
 ####  ClueGO
-By default human and mouse datasets are installed; rat dataset must be installed manually.
+By default human and mouse datasets are installed; other datasets must be installed manually.
-If you installed the rat dataset in ClueGO, but it still cannot used in PINE, then there may have been a problem during installation of the dataset.
+If you installed the other datasets in ClueGO, but it still cannot used in PINE, then there may have been a problem during installation of the dataset.
-Try reinstalling the rat dataset to fix the issue.
+Try reinstalling the dataset to fix the issue.

 ![ClueGO species installation](Image/cluego-species-install.png)